jlane8/210cse_05/README.md

 terminal, with a keyboard interface.

 ## Rules
-Cycle is played according to the following:
+Cycles is played according to the following:

   Players can move up, down, left and right...
     Player one moves using the W, S, A and D keys.